Trogloduck/public/Cyber notes/Miscellaneous/06 Phishing.md

 **BEC** (Business Email Compromise): adversary gains control of internal employee's account and uses compromised email account to convince other internal employees to perform unauthorized or fraudulent actions
 ___
+# Practical tips

+- Use inspector to examine the code of legitimate page, DOM (Document Object Model), to replicate
+- Falsify federated identity providing service (login with google, facebook, etc.)
+	- Redirect to legitimate wrong password page

 # Tools for/against phishing

 Possible to investigate shortened links with online tools